 Step 6: Placing Transistors

 Transistors are placed as seen on paintings on the board.
 If you are using other than the BC547, wich is suggested, pinouts will differ.
-Check this picture.
+Check the picture above.

 - Q1, Q2: BC547.
 You can use any NPN transistor, but check pinouts.If you are assembling true bypass version, stop here.
 If you are assembling pseudo true bypass, continue soldering these transistors.